Kneaded That

 For the coffee buttercream:

-• Instant espresso or instant coffee (dissolved in hot water)
+• Instant espresso or instant coffee — dissolved in a little hot water for concentrated flavor.

 See recipe card for quantities.